smherwig/phoenix-memserver/README.md

 Overview
 ========
-The sm-vericrypt-basic and sm-vericrypt memory servers for the [Phoenix] [Phoenix](https://github.com/smherwig/phoenix) SGX microkernel.
+The sm-vericrypt-basic and sm-vericrypt memory servers for the [Phoenix](https://github.com/smherwig/phoenix) SGX microkernel.

 Note that, internally, `smdish` is `sm-vericrypt-basic`, `smuf` is `sm-vericrypt`.
-A third shared memory implementation, `sm-crypt`, does not use a server, and is referred to in the Phoenix source as `smc'.
+A third shared memory implementation, `sm-crypt`, does not use a server, and is referred to in the Phoenix source as `smc`.

-In the shared memory filesystesm, files are called *memory files*, and either represent a pure, content-less lock, or a lock with an associtaed shared memory segment.
+In the shared memory filesystems, files are called *memory files*, and either represent a pure, content-less lock, or a lock with an associated shared memory segment.
 Memory files are non-persistent: they are created on the first open and destroyed when no process holds a descriptor to the file and no process has the associated memory segement mapped.

-All three share memory implementations store a master copoy of the shared memory segemnt at a known location (either a particular server or file).
+All three share memory implementations store a master copy of the shared memory segment at a known location (either a particular server or file).
 Upon locking a file, the client "downloads" the master copy and updates its internal memory maps.
 On unlock, the client copies its replica to the master.